 Capital expenditure

 From the preliminary analysis and optimization, it is clear that the solid waste management service needs additional capital to operated correctly.
-This includes at least 1 additional truck, and 7 skips (3 to be used by the 3 trucks and to be parked at the depot and 4 to be added at the current skip locations).
+Additional costs would include at least 1 additional truck, and 7 skips (3 to be used by the 3 trucks and to be parked at the depot and 4 to be added at the current skip locations).
 While the skips may have a marginal impact on operation costs, the trucks only have an impact on the feasibility of operating the system without overflowing.
 Some changes in operation may decrease the need for additional skips, but their viability has yet to be explored.
-This includes “borrowing” some skips from locations with several skips to be used during collection rounds, servicing some skips on Sunday.
+This includes “borrowing” some skips from locations with several skips to be used during collection rounds, and servicing some skips on Sunday.
 Introducing organic waste separation may lower the need for capital with the expansion of the system, but not in its immediate state.

 Operation

 Current operation based on the arrivals at Mzedi dump indicate a similar number of deliveries on each day, except Sunday.
-The optimized operation, however, shows that in order to prevent overflowing, there needs to be more skip servicing on Monday and Saturday, to empty the skips that fill fast over Sunday.
-The operation costs with no overflowing is shown to be considerably higher than the cost of current operation.
+The optimized operation, however, shows that in order to prevent overflowing, there needs to be more skip servicing on Monday and Saturday, to empty the skips that fill quickly over Sunday.
+The operation costs with no overflowing are shown to be considerably higher than the cost of current operation.
 Not to be underestimated is the fuel shortage, which adds an additional constraint on distance travelled every week.

 Outlook